 Trimming can help redirect the plant’s energy from maintaining large fan leaves to developing bigger, denser buds.
 During flowering, the plant naturally focuses its energy on reproduction (producing buds), and strategic trimming can amplify this process.

 By removing unnecessary leaves, you ensure that the plant’s resources are concentrated where they matter most, the buds.
+For detailed tips and techniques on how to trim cannabis during flowering for maximum yield, check out our comprehensive guide on trimming cannabis during flowering.
 This prioritization not only enhances bud density but also improves terpene production, resulting in more aromatic and flavorful flowers.
 Trimming cannabis during flowering directly impacts the quality and size of your buds.

 When to Trim Cannabis During Flowering